Doctorate of Education (EdD) Degree Programs: online or on-campus in Portland, Oregon.

 The Concordia University-Portland education doctoral program focuses on developing reflective practitioners and transformative leaders who:

-- Are grounded with a solid ethical, moral, and faith-based truth-telling, integrity, and a spirit of service
+- Are well-grounded with a solid ethical, moral, and faith-based perspectives on truth-telling, service to others, and living with integrity.

-- See themselves as scholars who are committed to study as intentional, intriguing, and inspiring
+- View themselves as scholars who are committed to study as intentional, intriguing, and inspiring.

 Earn your EdD in three years